ShreyasRane2/JobPortalApplication/README.md

 ### Database Configuration

-Update `application.properties` in each service:
+Update `application.properties` in each service